mwilck/btrfs-clone/README.md

  * The new filesystem should ideally be newly created, and have a distinct UUID from the one to be cloned.
 The `--force` option allows to attempt cloning even if this is not the case.
- * Both file systems must be mounted, but they don't need to be mounted by the toplevel subvolume.
+ * Both source and target file systems must be mounted, but they don't need to be mounted by the toplevel subvolume.
 The program will remount the top subvolumes on temporary mount points.
  * The tool does not check beforehand if the new file system is large enough to hold all data.
 Overflow of the target file system causes the cloning procedure to fail, but should not do any harm to the system.
  * This tool should be pretty safe to use.
 The source file system is only touched for creating a snapshot of the toplevel volume (see "toplevel" below).
-During cloning, all subvolumes of the origin FS are set to read-only mode Thus if cloning your root fs, make sure there isn't much other stuff going on in the system.
+During cloning, all subvolumes of the origin FS are set to read-only mode.
+Thus if cloning your root fs, make sure there isn't much other stuff going on in the system.
+ * The tool cleans up after exit, e.g. read-only flags for subvolumes in the source file system are restored to there original state on exit.

 ### Checking data integrity